Home > Gender Pay Gap

 We:

-We are confident that our gender pay gap is not because we pay men and women differently for the same or equivalent work.
-Instead, our gender pay gap is because men and women work in different roles and those roles have different salaries.
+We are confident that our gender pay gap is not a result of paying men and women differently for the same or equivalent work.
+Rather our gap arises because men and women tend to occupy different roles which attract different salaries.
+Additionally many of the roles occupied by men at Briar Chemicals qualify for shift enhancements due to unsocial hours working which contributes to the overall pay differences.

-Across the UK economy, men are more likely than women to be in senior roles which are paid more highly than other roles at similar levels of seniority.
-We currently employ fewer women than men; females account for just under 12.5% of the workforce at the snapshot date and we currently have fewer women in senior roles which attract the higher salaries.
+Across the UK economy, men are more likely than women to be in senior leadership and management positions which typically are paid more highly than other roles at similar levels of seniority.
+At Briar Chemicals, women comprise just under 12% of the workforce as of the snapshot date, and we currently have fewer women in senior roles which attract higher remuneration.

 What are we doing to address our gender pay gap?